AlexJeffcott/amboss-cypress-demo/README.md

 ```
 These should all pass successfully, which is super.

-Now might be a good time to add some npm scripts to create an 'api' for users of the application - in other words, the QA Engineers and developers who will be using it.
+Now might be a good time to add some npm scripts to create an 'api' for users of the application - in other words, the quality engineers and developers who will be using it.
 Simply add the below to the 'scripts' section of your package.json so you can, for example, open the tests with UI by running `npm run cypress:open`.
 ```json
 "cypress:clear": "cypress cache clear", "cypress:build": "docker build --no-cache -t e2e_image .",